Content

 The risk of interest rate changes is reduced by staggering the maturities and establishing a balanced financing mix.
 Derivative financial instruments are deployed for further mitigation if necessary.

-Financial counterparties are constantly reviewed, assigned individual limits and monitored.
+Financial counterparties and balance groups are constantly reviewed, assigned individual limits and monitored.
 Counterparty risks are monitored on a regular basis.

 Future prospects